 The residents of village L2 are also farmers, growing crops such as cassava and vegetables and fishing.
 Floods are not frequent there, but there are droughts, and conditions are hot and dry, made worse by climate change and deforestation.
 Storms and strong winds also often damage homes.

-Most migration from this village is long-term, mainly to Thailand, for everything from domestic work to construction jobs.
+In village L1, many impoverished residents migrate to Thailand after hearing about job opportunities.
+Most migration from L2 is long-term, mainly to Thailand, for everything from domestic work to construction jobs.
 The households that have not resorted to migration usually own land and are relatively wealthy.